 Reading Alisha's post reminded me of this story from my past and a new twist it has now taken.

-The first seven months of Lydia's life were very, very tough on me.
+The first seven months of L's life were very, very tough on me.
 I wasn't sure if I was cut out for motherhood but I knew I didn't want any more children.
 I knew that the dislike of my vocation wasn't how things were supposed to be, and I also knew that my wanting to keep God out of my bedroom was not okay.
 But I also felt like an angry, exhausted failure.
 So I found my way to confession with my spiritual director, telling him that I didn't feel very pro life.
 He asked me, "If you found out you were pregnant today, what would you say?"

 "Oh shit!" was my answer. (just keepin' it real in the confessional)

-Bennet was born about eight months later.
+Ben was born about eight months later.